 Centers for Disease Control and Prevention, Fast Facts: Protecting Yourself From Sun Exposure

 These articles are not a substitute for medical advice, and are not intended to treat or cure any disease.
 Advances in medicine may cause this information to become outdated, invalid, or subject to debate.
 Professional opinions and interpretations of scientific literature may vary.
-Consult your healthcare professional before making changes to your diet, exercise, or medication regime.
+Consult your healthcare professional before making changes to your diet, exercise, or medication regimen.